 A number of tests and procedures are included in a comprehensive eye exam to evaluate the health of your eyes and the quality of your vision.
 These tests will include simple ones like reading an eye chart, to more complex test like using a high-powered lens to examine the health of the tissues inside of your eyes.

-Children: According to the American Optometric Association (AOA), all children should have their eyes examined at 6 months, age 3, and again at the start of school.
-As long as there aren’t any vision problems or risk factors, children should then continue to have their eyes examined every two years after starting school.
+Children should then continue to have their eyes examined every year after starting school.
 Otherwise, schedule an eye exam more frequently for a child with vision problems or other risk factors.

-Children with glasses should schedule every year.
-Some experts estimate that approximately 5% to 10% of pre-school age children, and 25% of school age children have vision problems.
-Some common risk factors include: premature birth; developmental delays; turned or crossed eyes; family history of eye disease; history of eye injury; other physical illness or disease.
+Some experts estimate that approximately 5% to 10% of pre-school age children, and 25% of school-age children have vision problems.
+Some common risk factors include premature birth; developmental delays; turned or crossed eyes; family history of eye disease; history of eye injury; other physical illness or disease.